Robert Plant: Band of Joy (2010–2011)

-A new studio album called Band of Joy was released on 13 September 2010 on the Rounder Records label.
-The album was nominated for Best Americana Album in the 2011 Grammy Awards, and Plant's performance of "Silver Rider" on the album (a cover from the Low album The Great Destroyer) was nominated for Best Solo Rock Vocal Performance.
+In 2010, Plant revived the name Band of Joy for a new group featuring Patty Griffin, Buddy Miller, Darrell Scott, Byron House, and Marco Giovino.
+The group's album Band of Joy was released in September 2010.
+It was nominated for Best Americana Album at the 53rd Annual Grammy Awards, and Plant's performance of "Silver Rider" was nominated for Best Solo Rock Vocal Performance.